walinejs/waline/docs/src/en/guide/client/intro.md

 Waline has many features, including login, avatar, multi-language, custom Emoji, image upload and real-time preview.
 You can try these features in the demo below.

-Waline officially added support for mutiple languages, and you can also customize locales.
+Waline officially added support for multiple languages, and you can also customize locales.
 See [I18n Support](./i18n.md) for details.

 You can easily use the presets provided by Waline or create new presets to customize the Emoji popup in the comment box, see [Custom Emoji](./emoji.md) for details.